Christian views on alcohol: Prohibitionism

 Most Laestadian Pietist Lutheran congregations ("Finnish Lutherans"), such as the First Apostolic Lutheran Church, dominated by Finns in Michigan and Minnesota, are ambivalently against alcoholic consumption, as the Church has roots as a temperance movement in Finland.
 During the U.S. Prohibition movement during the early twentieth century, many Finnish Lutherans were elected to Congress, propelling the earliest stages towards the ratification of the Eighteenth Amendment to the United States Constitution.

 Certain Methodist denominations, such as the Evangelical Methodist Church Conference and Allegheny Wesleyan Methodist Connection, teach prohibitionism.

 In the Seventh-day Adventist Church, members must also abide by a health code that includes not drinking alcohol or consuming any other recreational drugs.
-North American Adventist health study recruitments from 2001-2007 found that 93.4% of Adventists abstained from drinking alcohol, 98.9% were non-smokers, and only 54% ate meat.
+North American Adventist health study recruitments from 2001 to 2007 found that 93.4% of Adventists abstained from drinking alcohol, 98.9% were non-smokers, and only 54% ate meat.
 Studies have also shown that Adventist members are healthier and live longer.
 Dan Buettner has named Loma Linda, California a "Blue Zone" of longevity, and attributes that to the large concentration of Seventh-day Adventists and their health practices.

 The Church of Jesus Christ of Latter-day Saints, the largest body of the Latter Day Saint movement, teaches that "God has spoken against the use of ... [a]lcohol".
 The church's leaders base this teaching on a revelation received by the prophet Joseph Smith called the Word of Wisdom.